11 March 2021

-This brief guide has been prepared by the real estate finance team at Carey Olsen for the purpose of giving clients and professional intermediaries a general overview of Jersey property unit trusts, now commonly referred to as "JPUTs".
+This brief guide has been prepared by the real estate finance team at Carey Olsen to provide our clients and professional intermediaries with a general overview of JPUTs, their benefits and their regulation in Jersey.

 What is a JPUT?

-A JPUT is a legal structure whereby legal ownership of assets (primarily non-Jersey real estate) is vested in one or more trustees who hold the assets on trust for the benefit of unitholders upon the terms of a written trust instrument.
+A Jersey Property Unit Trust (JPUT) is a legal structure whereby legal ownership of assets (primarily non-Jersey real estate) is vested in one or more trustees who hold the assets on trust for the benefit of unitholders upon the terms of a written trust instrument.

 JPUTs have many plus points: